Business planning and strategic decision-making

 A highly interactive one-day course involving practical exercises, role play and case studies.

 This business planning and strategic decision-making course can be tailored to include any specialist topics such as advanced telephone skills, dealing with complaints, internal planning, etc, according to organisational need or the skill level of the participants.

 The expert trainer

-David is a consultant and trainer in corporate governance.
+David is a consultant and trainer in corporate governance and business planning and strategic decision-making.
 He is a Senior Lecturer in Strategic Management and Corporate Governance at Wolverhampton Business School and was formerly Programme Director with IoD Director Development West Midlands (and was also a member of the Executive Committee and the Council of the Institute of Directors in Birmingham).

 For sixteen of the twenty-five years he spent in manufacturing industry before joining the Business School in 1992, David held board level appointments, including nine years as Managing Director.
 He has experience of serving on the boards of a family company, of subsidiary companies within a UK plc and a foreign owned multinational, where he was a member of the European Management Group.
 Originally a market researcher, he has experience of setting up overseas joint ventures and has held personal responsibility for company disposals and acquisitions in the UK.
 He has wide experience of doing business in Europe.

 His extensive practical experience is complemented by his academic work.
 He is visiting lecturer at two other Business Schools and lectures throughout the UK and abroad, recently in Russia, Hong Kong, the Caribbean and throughout Europe.
 He is also conducting doctoral research into the role of the non-executive director in private companies and has published on the role of company directors and the effectiveness of boards, especially in the context of family businesses and closely-held companies.

 David is a very accomplished trainer, as the feedback from course participants shows:

 ‘Relaxed style but good engagement.’